Hyphen/browser-sdk/README.md

 # Hyphen Node.js Toggle SDK

-The Hyphen Toggle SDK is used as a base library to get evaluations and works across browser and nodejs.
-For the full featured sdk use [@hyphen/sdk](https://npmjs.com/package/@hyphen/sdk)
+The Hyphen Browser SDK is used as a base library to get evaluations and works for browsers and the base for javascript libraries such as react, vuejs, svelte, etc .
+For the full featured nodejs sdk use [@hyphen/sdk](https://npmjs.com/package/@hyphen/sdk)

 # Table of Contents
 - [Installation](#installation)